Vadym342/REST-API-server/README.md

-TO DO :
+TO DO:
-Add images to S3 bucket
+Add images to S3 bucket.
-Deploy to hosting
+Deploy to hosting.

 Update your .env file